sohale/neopiler/docs/steps-taken.md

 ' ##### Why separating stdlib'
 The separation of the standard library from compilers allows for flexibility and the continuous evolution of C++ support, independent of compiler updates.

+"The separation of standard libraries allows for flexibility, portability, and the optimization of library implementations for specific compilers or platforms."

 ##### The two: Why multiple std libs
 Implementations include GNU (part of GCC), and Clang's re-implentations of it.